md3584/bfhl/README.md

 GET method endpoint doesn’t take any user input, it just returns an operation_code

 ### Install all the dependencies by using the command: npm install
+### Kindly run locally, maybe the deployed website is unstable.